 Informal workers are the majority when it comes to recycling in Brazil.
 According to the National Movement of Recyclable Material Pickers, Brazil has 800 thousand active workers, in charge of separating nearly 90% of all recyclable waste produced in the country (data provided by IPEA, the Applied Economics Research Institute).

 Regulating and certifying both workers and the whole recycling chain can also provide economic benefits to Brazil.
-It is estimated that the country produces annually 100 thousand tons of electronic waste stuffed with noble metals.
+It is estimated that the country produces 100 thousand tons of electronic waste stuffed with noble metals annually.
 Recovering noble elements like gold and lead from those recycled materials could yield profits of nearly BRL 2.5 billion.
 On a global level, the figures are even more impressive: every year the world produces 45 million tons of electronic waste, but recycles only 20%.
 In other words, we have a trillionaire dollar industry that is little explored.

 To achieve that, one should start from the baseline by focusing on selective collection.
 “The key here is to ensure an optimal selective collection.
 One of the main recycling bottlenecks, if not the greatest, is to perform a proper selective collection,” says Bahiense.
 The first step is to separate recyclable from organic waste at home.